 Project Lead: Lisa Crump, email@example.com

-Point Pleasant Fitness Trail (SPRING):
+Point Pleasant Fitness Trail (FEBRUARY):

 Youth-designed and youth-led, PATCH-21 will help support students at Point Pleasant High School build a fitness trail for walking, hiking, and mountain biking on school property.
 The Take if From Us student group will spearhead the effort, getting parent, faculty, and community volunteers to create a space for healthy activity.
 The Strava fitness app, with data tracked by PATCH-21, will help students encourage use and will give them data to present and market their efforts to various community partners and organizations.
 This project, along with the above Mason Walk/Run/Cycle Route project, is one piece of a larger effort to get folks out on the trails in Mason County.